slmingol/doxctl/README.md

 │ ServerAddresses defined?                 │ unset                          │
 └──────────────────────────────────────────┴────────────────────────────────┘

-** NOTE:** Any values of unset indicate that the VPN client is not defining DNS resolver(s) properly!
+INFO: Any values of unset indicate that the VPN client is not defining DNS resolver(s) properly!

 ```